This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Cerebral palsy generally forms after brain damage.
 When parts of the brain are damaged, abnormal signals are sent to the muscles, resulting in several muscle-related disorders.

 Not all children will exhibit the same muscle-related symptoms.
-Some children may experience only a few minor abnormalities, whereas others may have a wide range of muscle-related symptoms.
+Some children may experience only a few minor abnormalities, whereas others may have many muscle-related symptoms.

 - Spastic movements